-The annual Melbourne Food and Wine Festival, which is running until March 13, is jammed with more than 300 events including 25 free activities with 17 family-friendly events.
-Over 30 countries and their cultures will be celebrated during the festival.
+The annual Melbourne Food and Wine Festival is jammed with more than 300 events, including 25 free activities with 17 family-friendly events, and more than 30 countries and their cultures will be celebrated.

 But big city festivals are far from the only options with wine regions, big towns and tiny villages around the country organising occasions that serve up delicious local produce.

 And a regional food and wine festival is the ideal time to venture away from the big smoke to sample country hospitality when locals down tools to join the fun and celebrate all the good things about the place they live.